arbazkhan97/spotify-clone/README.md

 # TODO APP

-# Develope with the help of javascript
+# Develope with the help of javascript.